jdevto/tf-aws-eks-flux-demo/k8s-app/podinfo/README.md

    - Staging syncs after dev is healthy
    - Prod syncs after staging is healthy

+## 🏗️ Architecture Details

+### Nginx Sidecar for Path Rewriting

+Since AWS ALB doesn't support path rewriting natively, each podinfo pod includes an nginx sidecar container that:
+- Listens on port 8080 (service targets this port)
+- Rewrites paths: `/podinfo-{env}/*` → `/*` for podinfo
+- Proxies requests to the podinfo container on port 9898
+- Environment-specific nginx config is patched via Kustomize

+This allows all three environments to be accessible simultaneously via different paths on the same ALB.

 ## 📊 Key Flux Features Demonstrated

 ✅ **Multi-Environment Management**